-It is a string to be selected in {absolute, relative, normalized, any} as defined in the SSA specification CITATION Tod08 \ld 1036 (Tody & Dolensky, 2008) in section 4.1.2.10.
+It is a string to be selected in {absolute, relative, normalized, any} as defined in the SSA specification (Tody, Dolensky, & al., 2011) in section 4.1.2.10.

-This list can be extended or updated for instance using an extension mechanism similar to the definition of new UCDs in the IVOA process
+This list can be extended or updated for instance using an extension mechanism similar to the definition of new UCDs in the IVOA process, following the feedback from implementations of ObsTAP services.

 B.6.6.
-Polarisation measurements (o ucd:mandatory and pol states: optional)
+Polarisation measurements (o ucd, pol states)